ska-sa/katsdptelstate/README.rst

 stores telescope state information for the Science Data Processor of the MeerKAT radio telescope.
 This database is colloquially known as *telstate*.

 The Redis database acts as a key-value store.
+There are three types of keys:

+immutables (aka *attributes*)
-Each key is either a *sensor* or an *attribute*.
-A sensor has multiple timestamped values organised into an ordered set.
-An attribute (or *immutable* key) has a single value without a timestamp that is not allowed to change.
+  Stores a single value that is not allowed to change once set.

+mutables (aka *sensors*)
+  Stores multiple timestamps values organised into an ordered set.

+indexed
+  Stores a dictionary of key-value pairs, each of which behaves like an immutable.
+This is useful to avoid the main key-space becoming too large, allows the entire dictionary to be fetched as a single operation, and allows more general keys than just strings.

-The keys are strings and the values are Python objects serialised via MessagePack_, which has been extended to support tuples, complex numbers and NumPy arrays.
+The keys are strings and the values (and the sub-keys of indexed keys) are Python objects serialised via MessagePack_, which has been extended to support tuples, complex numbers and NumPy arrays.
 Older versions of the database stored the values as pickles, and the package warns the user if that's the case.
 Keys can be retrieved from the telstate object using attribute syntax or dict syntax.

 .. _MessagePack: http://www.msgpack.org/